-Cheryl Lowe of Memoria Press believes that Latin is the ideal foundation for a classical education for children in the elementary grades.
+Cheryl Lowe, founder of Memoria Press, believed that Latin is the ideal foundation for a classical education for children in the elementary grades.
 Ideally, Latin study replaces some English language study (particularly grammar and vocabulary) through these years.
 All of these courses teach grammar—both Latin and English.
 While conversational language is sometimes taught, these are not conversational programs that leave the grammar for high school.
 Memoria Press’s Latin programs should appeal most to classical educators who want to capitalize on the younger child’s ability to memorize and drill to build a strong grammar-level foundation.

 Parents with no Latin background should find the Memoria Press courses very easy to use.
 Lesson preparation is minimal for the first two programs.
 These are not independent study workbooks.
 You really need to use the teacher manuals for lesson presentations.